-Among the Corporation, 57% of team members and 67% of managers are women.
-As for the Corporation's officers, 2 of 7 are woman, which represents 29% of the officers.
+Among the Corporation, 58% of team members and 57% of managers are women and 19% of all employees represent visible minorities.

 Although the Corporation has not adopted a formal target regarding employee diversity, the Corporation monitors the diversity of its workforce on an ongoing basis and when the time comes to select a candidate for a new position or as a replacement, the Corporation considers the benefit of diversity in its selection criteria.